Serverless MariaDB

 How does hibernation work?+

-Free databases hibernate after 1 hour of inactivity and wake on connect; paid plans hibernate after 6 hours or stay always-on with the keep-alive add-on.
+Free databases hibernate after 1 hour of inactivity and wake on connect; paid plans hibernate after 6 hours, or stay always-on when pinned to your pool.

 Can I run MariaDB locally too?+